Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: The Framework

 Once facts are created, higher-level classroom inference is delegated to an executable reasoning layer.
-We envision three complementary mechanisms.

-\paragraph{Rule-based composition.} Some classroom constructs can be expressed as compositional patterns.
-For example, a \emph{confusion candidate} may be supported by a recent teacher question, a failed attempt, a help request, and sustained attention on the task artifact.
-A \emph{participation opportunity} may require that a student was oriented to the interaction, the floor was open, and the student was not already speaking.
-A \emph{collaboration episode} may combine mutual orientation, balanced turns, and references to a shared artifact.
-These patterns need not be universally fixed; they can be encoded as templates to be refined with domain experts.
+Some classroom constructs can be expressed as compositional patterns.
+A \emph{confusion candidate} may be supported by a recent teacher question, a failed attempt, a help request, and sustained attention on the task artifact.
+A \emph{participation opportunity} may require that the interaction floor was open, the student was eligible to enter, and the activity phase expected individual speech.
+A \emph{collaboration episode} may combine mutual orientation, shared artifact use, balanced repair, and role shifts.
+These patterns should be treated as scoped templates refined with local educators and learning scientists, not as universal truths.

-\paragraph{Programmatic aggregation.} Other queries are easier to express in executable code: counting how many distinct students asked for help after a specific demonstration, identifying who contributed during a discussion phase, or ranking groups by balance of turns.
-This follows the spirit of program-aided reasoning~\cite{gao2023pal} and symbolic fact extraction~\cite{nezhad2025enhancing}.

-\paragraph{LLM-assisted program synthesis.} For more complex or open-ended queries, an LLM may propose a reasoning program from the symbolic facts and the user query.
-Here, the key contribution of \symcode-style design is that the generated program becomes the reasoning artifact itself and can be executed, checked, and possibly debugged using interpreter feedback~\cite{nezhad2025symcode}.
-In classroom settings, program synthesis should be constrained by a schema, a whitelist of operators, and policy checks.
+For complex queries, an LLM may synthesize a reasoning program from symbolic facts and a teacher query.
+As in program-aided reasoning~\cite{gao2023pal} and \symcode-style verifiable code generation~\cite{nezhad2025symcode}, the generated program becomes an inspectable artifact that can be executed, checked, and debugged.
+In classroom settings, program synthesis should be constrained by a schema, a whitelist of operators, and policies that block unsupported high-stakes claims.
+The listing below sketches a participation program that encodes the safeguard from Table~\ref{tab:stereotype_taxonomy}: a non-participation claim is admissible only after a participation opportunity has been established.

 A generic support function for a hypothesis $h \in \hyp$ can be written as